cms-dev/cms/docs/Configuring a contest.rst

 USACO-like contests
 ===================

 The most peculiar trait of the `USACO <http://usaco.org/>`_ contests is that the contests themselves are many days long but each user is only able to compete for a few hours after their first login (after that he/she is not able to send any more submissions).
-This can be done in CMS too, using the ``per_user_time`` fields of contests.
+This can be done in CMS too, using the ``per_user_time`` field of contests.
 If it is unset the contest will behave "normally", that is all users will be able to submit solutions from the contest's ``start`` until the contest's ``stop``.
 If, instead, ``per_user_time`` is set to a positive integer value then an use will only have a limited amount of time.
 In particular, after he/she logs in, he/she will be presented with an interface similar to the pre-contest one, with one addition: a "start" button.
 Clicking on this button starts the time-frame in which the user can compete (i.e. read statements, download attachments, submit solutions, use tokens, send user_tests, etc.).
 This time-frame ends after ``per_user_time`` seconds or when the contest ``stop`` time is reached, whichever comes first.
 After that the interface will be identical to the post-contest one: the user won't be able to do anything.
 See :gh_issue:`61`.

 The time at which the user clicks the "start" button is recorded in the ``starting_time`` field of the user.
 You can change that to shift the user's time-frame (but we suggest to use ``extra_time`` for that, explained in :ref:`configuringacontest_extra-time`) or unset it to make the user able to start its time-frame again.
 Do so at your own risk!